whoisjorge/vue-palmer/README.md

 ## Contributing

-1. Fork the repository!
+I know this is pretty much a self-development repository, but remember you can **Fork It And Make Your Own!** :fire:

-2. Create a new feature branch : `git checkout -b your-feature`
+Just in case:

-3. Commit changes : `git commit -am 'my new feature!'`
+- Create a new feature branch : `git checkout -b new-feature`
-4. Push : `git push origin your-feature`
+- Commit changes : `git commit -am 'awesome new feature!'`

-**PR's are very welcome!** :fire: :fire: :fire:
+- PushPushPush : `git push origin new-feature`

 ## License